inthescales/ersatz-keyboard/README.md

 ## Features of the original

-* No bitmaps!
-Everything is rendered using CoreGraphics.
+* Rendered entirely using CoreGraphics.
-* Dynamic layouts!
-All the keys are laid out programmatically, meaning that the keyboard is much easier to extend and will automatically work on devices of all sizes.
+* Dynamic Layouts – All the keys are laid out programmatically, meaning that the keyboard is much easier to extend and will automatically work on devices of all sizes.
-* Auto-capitalization, period shortcut, keyboard clicks.
+* Support for auto-capitalization, period shortcut, keyboard clicks.
 * An extensible settings screen.
 * Dark mode and solid color mode.

-## Aged but relevant Screenshots
+## Screenshots (old)

 ![Portrait](./Screenshot-Portrait.png "Portrait")